EndPositive/Pong-assembly/README.md

 # pong-assembly
-To run pong-assembly, you need to have QEMU and gcc. installed.
+To run pong-assembly, you need to have QEMU and gcc installed.

 To try pong-assembly, clone the project and include the submodules.